 This is the skill must have a focus of either Archaic or Modern.
 Also, the skill have a specialization (not all small arms experts are good at heavy weapons, etc).
 Modern Ranged Weapons include shooting any kind of man-portable modern ranged weapon.
 See Combat for difficulties and uses of this skill.
 Archaic weapons include shooting any kind of man-portable primitive ranged weapon that projects missiles across a distance, like bows, crossbows, etc. See Combat for difficulties and uses of this skill.

-Skill Knack: Blind-fighting Prerequisites: Search 3 – A character may make a Search Moderate roll as a free action before each attack (Results Points may be used as bonuses to the attack).
+Skill Knack: Blind-fighting – A character may make a Search Moderate roll as a free action before each attack and the Results Points may be used as bonuses to the attack.
 This character then can operate or battle in dark or otherwise reduced-sight conditions (blizzards, blindfolded, etc).
-Character in combat normally suffer a -4D or -12 to the combat difficulty during full darkness conditions.
+Character in combat normally suffer a -4D or -12 to the combat roll or total during full darkness conditions.
 (See Combat for more information.)
-The character must make a blind-fighting check (using Search) roll every round to continue to enjoy the skill’s effect.
+The character must make a blind-fighting check using Search roll every round to continue to enjoy the skill’s effect.

 Sleight of Hand